Department : Religious Studies

 BA, Duke University

-Dr. Michele Saracino has been a faculty member in the Religious Studies department for 10 years.
+Dr. Michele Saracino is professor and chair of the Religious Studies department.
+She has been a faculty member at Manhattan College for 13 years.
 Originally from Long Island, she now lives with her husband and 2 children in Northern Westchester.

 Her research focuses on the intersections among theological anthropology, contemporary continental theory, psychologies of the self, and expressions of religiosity in everyday life.
-Currently, she is working on a textbook on theological anthropology and ecological issues.
+Currently, she is working on the spiritual and ecological implications of water and water related practices, including baptism, bathing, and swimming.

-Dr. Saracino is the author of three books.
-Her most recent book.
-Clothing: Christian Explorations of Daily Living (Minneapolis, MN: Fortress Press, 2012) examines the spiritual and emotional anxiety we negotiate through our adornment practices.
+Dr. Saracino is the author of four books.
+Her most recent book is Christian Anthropology: An Introduction to the Human Person (Mahwah: NJ; Paulist Press, 2015).
+This latest book is a textbook for undergraduate and seminary students and deals with the important and sacred relationship between human and non-human animals.
+Clothing: Christian Explorations of Daily Living (Minneapolis, MN: Fortress Press, 2012) examines the spiritual and emotional anxiety we negotiate through our adornment practices, and has recently been published in a Chinese edition.
 In her book Being about Borders: A Christian Anthropology of Difference (Collegeville, MN: Liturgical Press, 2011), she focuses on the theological implications of the borders of self, religion, and place.
 She is also the author of the book, On Being Human: A Conversation with Lonergan and Levinas (Milwaukee, WI: Marquette University Press, 2003).

-She won the 1st Place Book Award in Theology from the Association of Catholic Publishers (2012) for Being about Borders: A Christian Anrthopology of Difference.
+She won the 1st Place Book Award in Theology from the Association of Catholic Publishers (2012) for Being about Borders: A Christian Anthropology of Difference.

 RELS 110 The Nature and Experience of Religion